 This credit has been repealed.
 However, any previously approved yet unused credit is available to be claimed.
+You must enclose approval certification from IEDC or a letter of assignment with your return.

-Note.
-See the Combined Limitation on page 52 for additional limitations.
+Enter code 827 under line 6 if claiming this credit.
+Also, see the Combined Limitation on page 52 for additional limitations.